 manneback.cism.ucl.ac.be with your CÉCI login and SSH key.
 The frontend’s SSH key fingerprint are

 About the cost¶

-Access to the computing facilities is free of charge for most of researchers with a normal usage.
-However, beyond a certain limit, this use could become billable.
+Access to the computing facilities is free of charge.
+Usage of the equipment for fundamental research is free since 2017 for most researchers with a normal usage.

-If a research group (pôle de recherche) exceeds 200.000 hCPU (CPU hours), equivalent to the usage of 23 processors during a full year, the cost is computed as a function of the yearly consumption.
+Before 2017, if a research group (pôle de recherche) usage exceeded 200.000 hCPU (CPU hours), equivalent to the usage of 23 processors during a full year, the cost was computed as a function of the yearly consumption as follows:

 Rate applied in 2016 related to you research group consumption in 2015: - Below 200.000 hCPU: 0 €/hCPU - Between 200.000 and 2.500.000 hCPU: 0.00114 €/hCPU - Over 2.500.000 hCPU: 0.00065 €/hCPU

 For 2017 and beyond, thanks to a participation by the SGSI in the budget of the CISM, the cost will be null for the users who do not have specific funding for computational resources.
 Users funded by a Regional, Federal, European or Commercial project with specific needs should contact the CISM team for a quote.